iszczesniak/cpp/unique_ptr/index.md

 However, you still can introduce bugs like in the example below, where
 I:

-* declare to allocate a single integer, but allocate an array of five integers,
+* declare to allocate a single integer, but allocate an array of integers,

-* declare to allocate an array, but allocate a single integer.
+* declare to allocate an array of integers, but allocate a single integer.

-You use `std::make_unique` to get the same done, as shown in the example.
+You use `std::make_unique` to get the same done safer, as shown in the example.

 {% highlight c++ %}